AMERICAN LEGION POST #21 McMinnville, Oregon

 Section #1: This Post recognizes an Auxiliary Organization to be known as The Auxiliary Unit #21 of McMinnville Post #21, The American Legion.

 Section #2: Membership in the Auxiliary shall be as prescribed by the National Constitution of The American Legion.

-Section #2: Membership in the Sons of the American Legion, Sq #21 shall be as prescribed by the National Constitution of The Sons of the American Legion.
-The American Legion Post Adjutant or the Sons of the American Legion Adjutant must approve all applications for membership, provided that the Post Adjutant has delegated the Sq Adjutant authority to approve applications.
+Section #2: Membership in the Sons of the American Legion, Squadron #21 shall be as prescribed by the National Constitution of The Sons of the American Legion.
+The American Legion Post Adjutant must approve all applications for membership eligibility, unless the Post Adjutant has delegated the Squadron Adjutant authority to approve applications.

-Section #3: The Executive Committee has total and complete authority over the Sq # 21, as this Post is the parent organization of said Sq.
+Section #3: The Executive Committee has total and complete authority over Squadron #21, as this Post is the parent organization of said squadron.
 The Sons of the American Legion can only operate under the sponsorship of this Post.

-Section #3: The Post Adjutant must approve all membership, as a member of The American Legion Riders: as a member of The Legion, The Auxiliary or The Sons, unless The Post Adjutant has delegated The Riders Director the authority to approve ALR applications.
+Section #3: The Post Adjutant approves all membership eligibility for the members of The ALR unless the post Adjutant has delegated The ALR Director the authority to approve ALR applications.

 Section #1: This Constitution is adopted subject to the provisions of The National Constitution of the American Legion and The Department Constitution of The Department Oregon, The American Legion.

 Section #2: Any amendments to The National Constitution or Department Constitution which is in conflict with any provision herein, shall be regarded as automatically repealing or modifying the provisions of this Constitution to the extent of such conflict.

 Section #3: This Constitution may be amended after approval of the Executive Committee and submitted to the Commander prior to a majority vote of the membership.
 In order for any amendment to be ratified it must receive a vote of two-thirds of the members of the post attending the next general meeting.